How Medical Billing Concepts Arouse?

 - Treatment given to Patient by Physician is called as “Procedure/Service

-- The conversation between Patient and Provider will be recorded in Dicta Phone and same recorded data will be forwarded to the Medical Transcription departments.
+- When Patient visits doctor office the conversation between Patient and Provider will be recorded in Dicta Phone and same recorded data will be forwarded to the Medical Transcription departments.

 - MT department will analyze the overall conversation then the same reports will be converted to a word format or a file.